Name: Gauri

 Gauri

 Gauri is always visualized as the young, serene 16-year-old manifestation of Goddess Parvati.
 She is a living example of wisdom and the power of profound austerity.
-As the adored daughter of Giri, the name "Gauri" also links her to the mountains.
-She defeats all the evil powers in the universe and leads her followers to inner transformation by assisting them in overcoming the darkness within.
+As the daughter of Himavan, lord of the mountains, Gauri is also known as Parvati (daughter of the mountain).
+The name Gauri, however, primarily means 'the radiant one,' referring to her luminous golden complexion.
+As Mahagauri, she embodies purifying grace, helping devotees overcome inner darkness and spiritual impurities.
 In order to become the wife of Lord Shiva, Parvati, as Kanya, underwent severe penance.
 The dust collected on her skin, darkening her appearance.
 Appeased by her dedication, Lord Shiva gave her the promise of marriage.
 She took a dip in the holy Ganga after that and transformed into a radiant form as "Gauri".
 She is also the 8th form of Durga, revered as Mahagauri.
 She is adored by many as a benevolent mother goddess; her presence in the home brings divine blessings.
 This Gauri sculpture is from the Pratihara period.
 She is depicted standing in a symmetrical pose on a simple pedestal.
-She is four-armed, holding a rosary and a lotus in her right hand and bananas and a water pot in her left hand.
-Surprisingly, her vehicle is a mongoose depicted on the pedestal.
+She is four-armed, holding a rosary and a lotus in her right hand and a lotus and a water pot in her left hand.
 She brings prosperity and well-being wherever she resides.